waii-ai/waii-sdk-js/doc/docs/user-module.md

 	-	`name` (required): A string representing the display name of the tenant.
 	-	`org_id` (optional): A string representing the organization ID of the tenant.
 	-	`variables` (optional): A dictionary of key-value pairs representing the tenant’s variables.

+The `Organization` object is defined as:

+  -	`id` (required): A string representing the unique ID of the org.
+	-	`name` (required): A string representing the display name of the org.
+	-	`variables` (optional): A dictionary of key-value pairs representing the org's variables.

 ### Create Tenant